askmeegs/build-a-platform-with-krm/2-how-krm-works/partB-introducing-krm.md

 All Kubernetes components, and all outside actors - including you, executing `kubectl` commands - interact with the **APIServer**.
 As said before, the Kubernetes API Server, with its storage backend, **[etcd](https://kubernetes.io/docs/concepts/overview/components/#etcd)**, is the single source of truth for a cluster.
 This is where both the intended and actual state of each KRM resource lives.

-The **[Resource controllers](https://kubernetes.io/docs/concepts/architecture/controller/)** inside the GKE control plane are basically a set of loops that periodically check "what needs to be done."For instance, if the Deployment controller sees that you just applied a new Deployment to the cluster, it will update that resource as "to be scheduled - 3 pods".
+The **[Resource controllers](https://kubernetes.io/docs/concepts/architecture/controller/)** inside the GKE control plane are basically a set of loops that periodically check "what needs to be done."
+For instance, if the Deployment controller sees that you just applied a new Deployment to the cluster, it will update that resource as "to be scheduled - 3 pods".
 Then the **Scheduler**, also periodically checking the API Server, will schedule those 3 pods to the available **Nodes** in your cluster.
 Each Node runs a process called **kubelet**.
 The job of the kubelet is to start and stop containers, effectively doing the "last mile" of action to get the cluster's state match your desired state.
-The kubelet periodically queries the APIServer to see if it has any jobs to do - for instance, start or stop a container using its container runtime (eg. Docker, or in the case of GKE, [containerd](https://cloud.google.com/kubernetes-engine/docs/concepts/using-containerd))
+The kubelet periodically queries the APIServer to see if it has any jobs to do - for instance, start or stop a container using its container runtime (eg. Docker, or in the case of GKE, [containerd](https://cloud.google.com/kubernetes-engine/docs/concepts/using-containerd)).

 So when you ran `kubectl apply -f`, a series of events happened ([in-depth steps here](https://github.com/jamiehannaford/what-happens-when-k8s)):
 1. `kubectl` validated your Deployment file.